stichtingsd/softdeleteable-extension-bundle/README.md

 ### Bundle registration (Skip when using Symfony Flex)

-Register bundle into config/bundles.php (Flex did it automatically):
+Register bundle into config/bundles.php (Flex does it automatically):

 ``` php
 # config/bundles.php